Puzzles in charmed baryon semileptonic decays with $SU(3)_F$ flavor symmetry and lattice inputs: Formalism

 \section{Formalism}

-The transitions of ${\bf B}_c\to {\bf B}$ induced by a current are best described by form factors, where ${\bf B}_c $ and ${\bf B}$ stand for the charmed baryon and the octet baryon, respectively.
-In this work, we adopt the parameterization of helicity form factors with definitions in Ref.~\cite{Bourrely:2008za}.
-The $q^2$ dependencies are captured by the BCL $z$-expansion~\cite{Bourrely:2008za}, defined by
+The transitions of ${\bf B}_c\to {\bf B}\ell^+\nu_{\ell}$ induced by a current are best described by form factors, where $\ell^+=(e^+,\mu^+)$ denotes the antileptons, and ${\bf B}_c $ and ${\bf B}$ stand for the charmed baryon and the octet baryon, respectively.
+In this work, we adopt the standard helicity form factors and parameterize their $q^2$ dependence with the BCL $z$-expansion~\cite{Bourrely:2008za}, defined by